 This sea kayak has an overall length to width ratio of sixteen feet to approximately two feet, making it one of the wider ones on this list.
-The overall dimensions of the kayak makes it overall fairly stable, even under less than idea touring condition.
+The overall dimensions of the kayak make it overall fairly stable, even under less than idea touring condition.

-Despite its larger size, the Tsunami 160 was found to be extremely easy to maneuver through flat waters and coast line areas.
+Despite its larger size, the Tsunami 160 was found to be extremely easy to maneuver through flat waters and coastline areas.
 It was found to be very responsive to the manipulation of the rudder, as well as the weight shifts of the kayaker.

 The Tsunami 160 by Wilderness Systems provide a great choice for larger or taller individuals that demand superior comfort and control during longer sea kayaking adventures.
-If you want stability as well superior maneuverability, this kayak is a great choice.
+If you want stability as well as superior maneuverability, this kayak is a great choice.

 - Excellent overall stability